-The second visit is followed by a multidisciplinary team discussion.
+The second visit should be followed by a multidisciplinary team discussion.

-Following the second visit the patient must be assessed for readiness for antiretroviral treatment by a multidisciplinary team.
-This is done by the whole treatment team and not just one person.
-All the available information must be ready for the discussion (clinical assessment, results of the two educational and counselling sessions and a home visit report if possible).
+Following the second visit the patient should be assessed for readiness for antiretroviral treatment by a multidisciplinary team.
+This is done by the whole treatment team and not just 1 person.
+All the available information must be ready for the discussion (clinical assessment, results of the 2 educational and counselling sessions and a home visit report if possible).
 This is the final check that the patient is fully prepared for treatment.

-Patients who are ready for treatment should be given an appointment to start their antiretroviral treatment.
+Patients who are ready for treatment should start ART at their next visit.

 - They show a willingness for treatment.

 - They accept that lifetime treatment is required.